 I will work hard to protect access to affordable healthcare for all Montanans including children, seniors and veterans.
 This includes rural healthcare facilities and those provided in reservation communities.
 I will champion legislation that halts the pharmaceutical industry’s practice of predatory pricing of medications.

-Healthcare workforce issues are of significance to Montana, as well as rural healthcare, including critical access hospitals, Veteran’s Administration healthcare facilities and Indian Health Services.
+Healthcare workforce issues are of significance to Montana, as in the maintenance and quality of rural healthcare, critical access hospitals, Veteran’s Administration healthcare facilities and Indian Health Services.

-Being able to obtain primary care, defined healthcare benefits, and affordable medications must be available to all Montanans.
+Primary care, defined healthcare benefits and affordable medications must be available to all Montanans.
 Women’s healthcare including mammograms, cancer screenings, pre-natal services, and family planning need to be included in all healthcare policies.

 How Montana manages affordable healthcare in the future will be a challenge.
 Washington D.C. is cutting critical resources and care, but I will continue to champion solutions that work.
 While serving as a Montana Senator, I sponsored a bill that demanded accountability for long-term assisted living and I will continue to advocate for critical services and research supporting our aging population.